-This is done if you have one PCR product of the correct size, visualized on the agarose gel.
+This is usually done only if you have one PCR product of the correct size, visualized on the agarose gel.
+We will complete these steps while the gel runs, so everyone can try this protocol.

 - Remaining PCR sample (approximately 45 μl)

 - QiaQuick Spin column

 - Buffers PB and PE

 - Nuclease-free water or buffer EB